-1. What are the requirements to run for office?
+What are the Requirements to Run for Office?

-We encourage any interested student to pursue candidacy for the elected student positions on the ASI Board of Directors by filing the Candidate Election Application by the required deadline.
+We encourage any interested student to pursue candidacy for the elected student positions on the ASI Board of Directors.
+Candidates seeking to run for President or Executive Vice President can fill out the Candidate Election Application for Presidential Ticket by the required deadline.
+Candidates seeking to run for all other ASI Board of Director positions can fill out the Candidate Election Application for Independent Candidates by the required deadline.
 Each applicant will be notified by the ASI Executive Director if they have met eligibility requirements, as determined by the Vice President of Student Affairs Office.

 There are a number of eligibility criteria such as grade point average (GPA), residency units, and “good standing” status that are evaluated by the Vice President of Student Affairs Office to determine if Sac State students may run for student government positions.
 Eligibility may be difficult for a student to assess for themselves with certainty.